 Dr. Aabha Bajaj - Dr. Bajaj was an international student at IKI for her Ph.D. studies under Prof. Ibrahim Abdulhalim.
-Her thesis was focused on bio-functionalization of plasmonic substrates for sensitive and specific biosensing applications like detection of fungi DNA, virus, small contaminants, bacteria, and real-time monitoring biofilms.
-She advanced several applications for novel plasmonic concepts and miniaturized devices which were being developed in the Nanophotonics lab of her supervisor such as high penetration depth plasmonic substrate, phaseshift SPR and portable SPR (PhotonicSys, PlasmetriX).
-She concluded her Ph.D. with 3 first authored papers in sensor-based journals and 3 co-authored research articles.
+Her thesis was focused on the bio-functionalization of plasmonic substrates for sensitive and specific biosensing applications like the detection of fungi DNA, viruses, small contaminants, and bacteria, as well as real-time monitoring biofilms.
+She advanced several applications for novel plasmonic concepts and miniaturized devices that were being developed in the Nanophotonics lab of her supervisor such as high penetration depth plasmonic substrate, phaseshift SPR, and portable SPR systems (PhotonicSys, PlasmetriX).
+She concluded her Ph.D. with 3 first-author papers in sensor-based journals and 3 co-authored research articles.
 She also contributed to one book chapter on Molecularly imprinted polymer-based sensors.
-She was selected to participate in ERASMUS+ exchange program and received scholarship to conduct a part of her thesis at TU Berlin.
-She presented two of her works at an international conference on Biosensing technologies in Barcelona, 2022.
-After completing her Ph.D, she continued her work with Prof. Ibrahim for the development of biosensing assay for food pathogen on miniaturized SPR device.
-During her studies Dr Bajaj took part in 6 publications, 3 of them as first author.
+She was selected to participate in ERASMUS+ exchange program and received a scholarship to conduct a part of her thesis at TU Berlin.
+She presented two of her works at an international conference on Biosensing technologies in Barcelona in 2022.
+After completing her Ph.D., she continued her work with Prof. Ibrahim developing biosensing assays for foodborne pathogens using a miniaturized SPR device.
+During her studies, Dr. Bajaj took part in 6 publications, 3 of them as first author.
 Currently, she is actively looking for post-doctoral positions in the field of biosensors and bioanalytics.

-The two graduate students contributed to 3 High Impact Factor publications as first authors as can be seen in the High Impact Publications section.
+The two graduate students contributed to 3 High Impact Factor publications as first authors as detailed in the High Impact Publications section of this report.

 Specialized Training and Customized Exposure for Students in Selected Areas